chetmancini/cascalog-doc/articles/getting_started.md

  ["bob"]]
 ```

-`person` is series of 1-Tuples each with one element.
+`person` is a series of 1-Tuples each with one element.
 To use `person` as a data generator in a Cascalog query, you would do `(person ?name)` to assign the Tuple element to `?name`.

 Whereas `age` is a series of 2-Tuples.